gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 A *Component Descriptor* is a [YAML](https://yaml.org/) or [JSON](https://www.json.org/json-en.html) document according to this [schema](component-descriptor-v2-schema.yaml).

 In serialised form, *Component Descriptors* MUST be UTF-8-encoded.
-Either YAML, or JSON may be used.
-If YAML is used as serialisation format, only the subset of features defined by JSON must be used, thus allowing conversion to a JSON representation.
+Either YAML, or JSON MAY be used.
+If YAML is used as serialisation format, only the subset of features defined by JSON MUST be used, thus allowing conversion to a JSON representation.

 YAML is recommended as preferred serialisation format.